project-mirrors/forgejo-helm/README.md

   gpgHome: /data/git/.gnupg
 ```

+By default this section is disabled to maintain backwards compatibility.

-Regardless of the used container image the `signing` object allows to specify a private gpg key.
+Regardless of the used container image the `signing` object allows to specify a private GPG key.
-Either using the `signing.privateKey` to define the key inline, or refer to an existing secret containing the key data by using `signing.existingSecret`.
+Either using the `signing.privateKey` to define the key inline, or referring to an existing secret containing the key data with `signing.existingSecret`.

 ```yaml
 apiVersion: v1